-Building Dynamic Web Content Based on Visitor Requirements

-WINK (What I Need to Know)[TM] Virtual Concierge

-Web sites are wonderful resources, but visitors to complex sites often have difficulty finding the specific information they need.
+Building Dynamic Web Content Based on Visitor Requirements WINK (What I Need to Know)[TM] Virtual Concierge Web sites are wonderful resources, but visitors to complex sites often have difficulty finding the specific information they need.
 This is especially true for companies that have a wide range of products and services to choose from, with visitors that have diverse experience and background levels.

-A site with appropriate content for

-novices may be boring for experienced or repeat customers.
+1 3 A site with appropriate content for In the stand in the stand VINK® novices may be boring for experienced or repeat customers.
 A site aimed at top-level knowledgeable clientele would confuse or overwhelm novices.
 Site visitors can become confused and frustrated drilling down through many layers of information to find the answers they need.
 WINK provides an effective way to provide a dynamically constructed page with content customized for individual visitors based on logical rules.